 The phrase was first spoken by Kamehameha III, the King of Hawai'i, on July 31, 1843, when the sovereignty of the Kingdom of Hawai'i was returned by the British.
 Ea means not only "life", but "breath" and, more importantly, "sovereignty".

 There are obviously various interpretations and translations for this phrase.
-This seems to be the most truthful for the context it was spoken in and honors our Hawaiian 'ohana as well as kanaka and native people everywhere.
+This seems to be the most truthful for the context it was spoken in and honors our Hawaiian 'ohana as well as kanaka and indigenous people everywhere.

 Learn more about the song's origins.